Utah is such an amazing state to take a road trip through. A Utah road trip is the perfect opportunity to check out a wide diversity of adventures.

 RVing + Camping Tip: The campground inside the park is a great place to stay, however, it’s first-come-first-serve and fills up quickly during popular times.
 Not to worry because there is plenty of BLM camping areas that are free and can accommodate big rigs.

-Moab is an awesome destination for mountain biking, off-roading, hiking, and rock climbing and because it’s so epic, it can really draw a crowd.
+Moab is an awesome destination for mountain biking, off-roading, hiking, and rock climbing!
+The only con is that because it’s so epic, it can draw a crowd.

 RVing + Camping Tip: I’ve learned that late spring is not the best time to hit Moab or if you do, reserve your campground/hotel ahead of time.
 There are many options for camping in the Moab area from state and national park campgrounds to RV resorts to a ton of BLM and free camping areas but even still, everything fills up fast in Moab’s prime season of spring.